Striking Kellogg's workers to get 3% raises in new contract

 Kellogg’s workers who have been on strike since Oct.
 5 will vote on the new contract Sunday.
 The company said it expects the results to be announced early next week.

-The new deal that covers workers at all its U.S. cereal plants in Battle Creek, Michigan; Omaha, Nebraska; Lancaster, Pennsylvania; and Memphis, Tennessee, where all of Kellogg’s well-known brands of cereal, including Frosted Flakes and Rice Krispies.
+The new deal covers workers at all four of Kellogg’s U.S. cereal plants, which are located in Battle Creek, Michigan; Omaha, Nebraska; Lancaster, Pennsylvania; and Memphis, Tennessee.
+They make all of the company’s well-known brands of cereal, including Frosted Flakes and Rice Krispies.

 The tentative agreement also addresses the two-tiered system of wages that had been a sticking point for the union.
 The system gives newer workers less pay and fewer benefits and it includes up to 30% of the workforce at the plants.
 The Battle Creek-based company said the agreement will allow all workers with at least four years of experience to move up to the higher legacy pay level immediately and some additional workers would move up in the later years of the contract.